askomics/flaskomics/docs/abstraction.md

 [FALDO](https://bioportal.bioontology.org/ontologies/FALDO) is a simple ontology to describe sequence feature positions and regions.
 AskOmics can use FALDO to describe this kind of entities.
 GFF, BED and some CSV/TSV are converted with FALDO.

 A FALDO entity have to be declared as FALDO on the abstraction.
-If attribute are decribed as FALDO in the abstractio, The data triples have to use FALDO to describe the data.
+If attribute are described as FALDO in the abstraction, The data triples have to use FALDO to describe the data.

 ```turtle
 :FaldoEntity rdf:type askomics:entity .